-For non-distance degree programs, no more than four courses may be taken by distance education without approval of the Graduate and Professional School and no more than 50 percent of the non-research credit hours required for the program may be completed through distance education courses.
+For non-distance degree programs, no more than 50 percent of the non-research credit hours required for the program may be completed through distance education courses.

 To receive a graduate degree from Texas A&M University, students must earn one-third or more of the credits through the institution's own direct instruction.
 This limitation also applies to joint degree programs.